 When can I start lessons?
 Can I join part way through the year?

 You can join the lessons at the start of any Half Term as we know that children leave school to be Home Educated at anytime.

 All classes start in September, if you start part way through the course you can continue the lessons until you catch up to where you started.

 We do not dictate when children can move classes as they are all working at different ability and confidence levels.

 IGCSE or GCSE?

-The syllabus between GCSE and IGCSE are almost identical so if someone is doing the Foundation IGCSE exam preparation class it is interchangeable with the normal foundation GCSE classes.
+The syllabus between GCSE and IGCSE are almost identical so if someone is doing the Foundation IGCSE exam preparation class it is interchangeable with the foundation GCSE class.

 Taking the higher paper does include some foundation material.
-There is an overlap of about five or six questions – so taking a higher exam means that you will need to know the foundation syllabus too.- there is an overlap of 5 or 6 questions on the foundation and higher papers.
-The Year 9 class covers these topics.
-The Year 10/11 class only covers the materials in the higher paper only.
+There is an overlap of about five or six questions, so taking a higher exam means that you will need to know the foundation tier syllabus too.
+Class 4 covers these topics.
+Class 5 only covers the materials in the higher tier paper.

-Any student looking to enter the foundation exam should not be doing any classes above the Year 9 foundation class and any topic in the Year 11 higher class will not come up in the foundation paper.
+Any student looking to enter the foundation tier exam should not be doing any lessons makrked class 5.
+Any topic in the class 5 higher tier lessons will not come up in the foundation tier paper.